-Garrett said there were still discussions about whether the team would honor Brown's memory with any kind of patch or decal on their uniforms.
+Garrett said there were still discussions about if the team would honor Brown's memory with any kind of patch or decal on their uniforms.

 While the Cowboys aren't revealing details of Tuesday's memorial, Garrett said the service "was incredible on so many different levels."
 He said it contributed to helping everybody heal and move forward.

 "There was a lot of love in that room, there's no question about that," Garrett said.
 "A lot of love for Jerry and his family, a lot of love for Josh Brent."

 Garrett said he spoke with Brown's mother after the game and got a chance to visit her before the memorial.
 He called her a "rock for everybody" and described as remarkable the strength that she has demonstrated, her ability to understand and having peace in the situation so quickly.